google/recaptcha/README.md

 $version3 = ReCaptcha::make($secretV3);
 ```

-If your application implements [PSR-11 Container interface](https://www.php-fig.org/psr/psr-11/), it can be useful to save these instances separately.
+If your application implements [PSR-11 Container interface](https://www.php-fig.org/psr/psr-11/), it can be useful to save these instances separately with different names.

 ## Examples